iPhone 12 Price Reportedly Higher Than The 11, As Apple’s Sales Targets Decline

 Apple is preparing to charge more for the iPhone 12 than it did the iPhone 11, according to sources close to the company’s supply chain.
 Increasing costs in the manufacturing process and concerns over sales projections are driving Cupertino’s decision, according to PhoneArena.

 Initially, Apple was predicted to undercut the price of the previous iPhone by $50, creating perhaps its first truly affordable flagship-quality smartphone.
 Recent reports surrounding the upcoming release of the iPhone 12 suggested it would start shipping for $649.
-While fans celebrated that news, it was something many analysts thought was unlikely.
+While fans celebrated that news, it was something many analysts believed was unlikely.

 Throughout the years, the price of the iPhone has risen incrementally.
 Considering the various upgrades coming to the new device, it makes sense that gradual price increase will continue this year.